 However, the End of Life Choice Act does not require an eligible person to have tried any pain relief or palliative care before requesting a lethal dose, or to have a consultation with a palliative care or pain specialist to find out what options are available to them.

-She says the Act proposes to legalise ‘assisted dying’, one of many euphemisms for voluntary euthanasia and assisted suicide.
+She said the Act proposes to legalise ‘assisted dying’, one of many euphemisms for voluntary euthanasia and assisted suicide.
 Eligible New Zealanders as young as 18 would be allowed to request a lethal dose to end their life instead of seeking treatment or palliative care, were this Act to come into force.

 “Surprisingly, 73% thought that the End of Life Choice Act makes euthanasia available to terminally ill people with less than six months to live, provided that they do not also have depression or mental illness.
 However, the Act does not categorically exclude terminally ill people who are also mentally ill, because mental illness would not necessarily make someone incompetent.

 “This poll demonstrates that the public is not yet aware of the content and meaning of the End of Life Choice Act.
-Therefore, polls and surveys that do not specify which choices the Act includes and excludes may not reflect New Zealanders’ true level of support.
+Therefore, polls and surveys that do not specify which choices the Act includes and excludes may not reflect New Zealanders’ true level of support.”